Salvoxia/immich-folder-album-creator/README.md

   - user: Dad
     role: editor
 ```
-If the script is called with `--share-with "Mom"` and `--archive`, the album created from the folder the file above resides in will only be shared with user `Dad` using `editor` permissions, and assets will be archived.
+If the script is called with `--share-with "Mom"` and `--visibility archive`, the album created from the folder the file above resides in will only be shared with user `Dad` using `editor` permissions, and assets will be archived.
 All other albums will be shared with user `Mom` (using `viewer` permissions, as defined by default) and assets will be archived.

 ### Example: Always add files in a specific folder to Immich Locked Folder